Skip to main content

 What is the outcome that needs to be achieved?

-Older people receive food and drinks that meet their nutritional needs, are appetising and flavoursome, have variation and choice about what they eat and drink and are able to eat and drink as much as they want.
+The provider must provide individuals with food and drinks that meet their nutritional needs and are appetising and flavoursome, have variation and choice about what they eat and drink and choice about how much they eat and drink.

 Actions